Self-guided Pottery Studio Tour on Victoria’s Westshore

 Saturday, October 21, 2023

-Self-guided tour includes the communities of Langford, View Royal, Colwood, Metchosin, East Sooke, and Sooke.
+Our self-guided tour includes the communities of Langford, View Royal, Colwood, Metchosin, East Sooke, and Sooke.

 Territory Acknowledgement